 But technology can also be part of the solution.
-Last year, Capgemini announced a new global ambition to leverage technology to help organisations with their sustainability challenges, recognising that this is the biggest impact we can make.
-Technology can be an enabler to help address prevention at source, helping organisations optimise their operations and reduce their impact.
+Last year, Capgemini announced a new global ambition to leverage technology to help organizations with their sustainability challenges, recognizing that this is the biggest impact we can make.
+Technology can be an enabler to help address prevention at source, helping organizations optimize their operations and reduce their impact.

 Mumbai on October 28, 2018

 But with 4.2 million deaths every year as a result of exposure to ambient outdoor air pollution, how can we also leverage technology to monitor, inform, and ultimately change the behaviors of those most affected as they head into our many cities?